-As mentioned, there are strong benefits of mixing wet and dry food for your dog.
+As mentioned, there are strong benefits in mixing wet and dry food for your dog.
 It gives a nutritional value to their meals.
-The aroma alone will get a picky pet to try it at least once.
-However, when you mix your dog’s food you are only helping their health, hurting it.
+The aroma alone will get a picky dog to eat it, or at least try it.
+When you mix your dog’s food, you are also helping to improve their health.
 So it is a good idea to consider mixing food if they tend to shy away from one or the other.
 Dry food is good but they will drink way more water to get hydrated.
 They can also lose their food satisfaction because a hard biscuit just isn’t cutting it.
 Wet food keeps their hydration intact and has the allure.
-So it’s smart to take advantage of the health benefits in both type of foods.
+So it’s smart to take advantage of the health benefits in both types of food.

 The Do’s & Don’ts Of Mixing Dog Food

 Consider mixing food that has different textures, aromas and shapes.
 These are some of the most important attributes that will jump start your dog’s appetite.
 It’s best to try to change things up a bit by creating a mix of these characteristics.